jayzheng98/jayzheng98.github.io/_projects/project3.md

 **1.** This is actually the enlightenment project of my life, which opened the door of my development career.
 It is the first time for me to apply the abstract knowledges I learned in class into practical engineering tasks.
 Although it is relatively elementary to look back on now, it is of great significance to me

 **2.** The LED traffic lights currently used in various working conditions are mostly of constant luminance, while light sources with constant luminance are easy to be interfered by the environment.
-Therefore, this project aims to design the brightness-adaptive system of LED traffic lights.
-The main idea is to endow the automatic function of brightness adjustment to the LED signal lights through the microcontroller(MCU), so as to achieve the effect of energy conservation on the premise of ensuring traffic safety
+Therefore, this project aims to design the brightness-adaptive system of LED traffic lights

+**3.** The main idea is to endow the automatic function of brightness adjustment to the LED signal lights through the microcontroller(MCU), so as to achieve the effect of energy conservation on the premise of ensuring traffic safety

 <br>